 Example 6: PERT Chart — Sales

-This diagram was created in ConceptDraw PRO using the PERT Objects Library from the Seven Management and Planning Tools Solution.
+This diagram was created in ConceptDraw DIAGRAM using the PERT Objects Library from the Seven Management and Planning Tools Solution.
 An experienced user spent 15 minutes creating this sample.

 This sample diagram shows a project management plan in a PERT chart view.
 A PERT Chart gives you a timeline for an entire process.
 The critical path is highlighted in red, so anyone can easily see it.